MPOcanes/MPO624-2018/INSTALL_JUPYTER_UNIDATA.md

 ### Warning: Firefox broswer may not work as well as Chrome, some have found

 You will see a file tree, beginning from the folder where you launched **jupyter notebook**.
-You are ready to explore, and learn to operate and modify, the most valuable resource there: **notebooks/(folder)/xxxx.ipynb** files.
+You are ready to explore, and learn to operate and modify, the most valuable resource there: _notebooks/(folder)/xxxx.ipynb_ files.

 Start with notebooks/Jupyter_Notebooks/... to learn to operate the notebooks.
 That is part of my recommended pathways for beginners: https://github.com/brianmapes/unidata-python-workshop/blob/master/notebooks/ABOUT_THESE_NOTEBOOKS.md.

-Are you new to Python but know some programming concepts?
-Consider my ultra-summarized list of first things about _parsing_ python, well enough to understand and adjust notebooks, at https://github.com/MPO624/MPO624-2018/blob/master/PYTHON_SYNTAX_101.md.
+Are you new to Python, but know some programming concepts?
+Consider my ultra-summarized list of first things about parsing python code, well enough to understand and adjust notebooks, at https://github.com/MPO624/MPO624-2018/blob/master/PYTHON_SYNTAX_101.md.

 By the way, you can browse _static_ versions of all these same Unidata notebooks on GitHub.com: https://github.com/Unidata/unidata-python-workshop/tree/master/notebooks/Jupyter_Notebooks.

 Excited?
 GitHub.com is full of so many more great executable notebooks!
 Web-search "jupyter gallery", and explore...
 If you like something, they are all free, just use the **Raw** button to download them.

-This is going to change scientific communication forever...